 “Call me what you want,” muttered Jay.
 Leo continued to do so until his voice faded into the dark.
 Finally alone, Jay knocked on the monastery door.
 While he waited in silence, Jay realized he’d been right to introduce himself as Jadie.
 The fake name kept an ephemeral barrier between them, as if they were separated by saran wrap.
 Leo didn’t even believe Jay was his real name.

 Jay knocked again and capped his camera.
 He wondered if he’d have a chance to photograph the monastery up close in the daylight.
 The candles made the sand-dollars look like a thousand scrutinizing eyes.
-Jay knocked a third time, vowing if no answer came he would leave the monks alone.
+Jay knocked a third time, vowing that if no answer came he would leave the monks alone.

 Footsteps approached from behind the door and it popped ajar.
 A young woman’s face peeked through the crack.
 “Oran dora.
 [Can I help you?]”